Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 • A special note for cyclists:

-Not everything lying on the paths is dead wood.
-Sometimes it is an adder that does not survive being run over.
+Not everything lying on the path is dead wood.
+Occasionally it may be a European adder, which will not survive being run over.

 What should you definitely see in Murnau - and which corners are particularly surprising to visitors?